PET HEALTH

 • Vomiting

 Look for other behavioral changes, too.
-Does your dog love to ride in the back seat, but suddenly begins experiencing motion sickness?
+Does your dog love to ride in the back seat, but they suddenly begin experiencing motion sickness?
 Are they lying on their belly to drink from the water bowl?
 These could be signs of vestibular disease.
-Luckily, vestibular disease typically goes away on its own after a few days.
-If symptoms don't begin to improve after 72 hours, this may be a sign of something more serious.³
+Luckily, vestibular disease can go away on its own after a few days.
+If symptoms don't begin to improve after 72 hours, this may be a sign of something more serious.1

 A woman veterinarian examining a gray toy poodle’s ear.

-Your vet will conduct a physical examination of your dog's ear to determine which area is affected.⁵ They may take blood samples, ear samples, and other specimens to rule out infections and viruses.
-An X-ray may be suggested to rule out physical damage to your dog's ears.⁵
+Your vet will conduct a physical examination of your dog's ear to determine which area is affected.3 They may take blood samples, cultures, and other specimens to rule out infections and viruses.
+An X-ray may be suggested to rule out physical damage to your dog's ears.3

-What Should You Do if Your Dog Has Vestibular Disease?
+What Should I Do if My Dog Has Vestibular Disease?

 Once you’ve received a diagnosis from your vet, you should follow their care guidance closely.
 If possible, take your dog to a veterinary rehabilitation center.
 Here are some of the care instructions you may be given by your veterinary care team.